vaporsjs/ethers.js/packages/hardware-wallets/README.md

 ===

 ```
-import { LedgerSigner } from "@ethersproject/hardware-wallets";
+import { LedgerSigner } from "@vaporsproject/hardware-wallets";
 const signer = new LedgerSigner(provider, type, path);
 // By default:
 //   - in node, type = "hid"
-//   - path is the default Ethereum path (i.e.  `m/44'/60'/0'/0/0`)
+//   - path is the default Vapory path (i.e.  `m/44'/60'/0'/0/0`)
 ```

 License
 =======

-All ethers code is MIT License.
+All vapors code is MIT License.

 Each hardware wallet manufacturer may impose additional license requirements so please check the related abstraction libraries